Certificate in Climate Justice and Faith

 "La Lucha," mural in PLTS classroom by Cristian Muñoz and Pancho Pescador © 2019.

-If you are interested in applying for the 2023-24 cohort, please sign-up for the "Wellspring" newsletter from the Center for Climate Justice and Faith to be notified when the application is open.
+The Certificate in Climate Justice and Faith is a two-semester, online program that includes a 15-week fall semester and a 15-week Spring Semester.
+We accept applications for the upcoming academic year each spring.
+Sign-up for the Wellspring newsletter from the Center for Climate Justice and Faith to be notified when the application is open.

 Sign up

-This certificate offers a cohort-based, online trans-continental curriculum which empowers participants to cultivate moral, spiritual, and practical power for leadership in the work of climate justice in communities of faith and in collaboration with others.
+This certificate offers a cohort-based, online, project-based, trans-continental curriculum which empowers participants to cultivate moral, spiritual, and practical power for leadership in the work of climate justice in communities of faith and in collaboration with others.
 Topics covered include theology, ethics, and spirituality related to climate justice; climate change knowledge; and social change practices that connect ecological well-being with racial, economic, and gender justice.

 Anyone who is interested in learning about and acting on faith-based initiatives to engage in climate justice work within their context -- and who wants to explore spiritual grounding for that work -- will benefit from this highly accessible opportunity.
 This non-degree learning program is 100% online via Zoom and interactive digital learning platforms.
 We especially encourage applicants from populations most affected by climate change and from member churches of the Lutheran World Federation (LWF).
 A limited amount of tuition support is available.